-- Decreasing (Experiment 2a1) or increasing (Experiment 2a2) the precipitation rate only results in decelerating or accelerating the processes observed in the original experiment.
-The same evolution is observed in experiment 2a1 as using the default settings, but the evolution is slower and the model does not reach the permanent entrenchment stage after the 500 ky simulation.
-In the experiment with increased precipitation rate (2a2), erosion is enhanced and results in important widening of the valleys, but scattered deposition in the lower valleys create instabilities that perturb the model results. - 15 In experiment 2b, we set the precipitation rate of to follow a sinusoidal distribution with 100 ky cycles, to simulate the Quaternary climatic cycles.
-In this case, the trends of mean elevation change in the mountain and in the foreland are inversely correlated (Fig. 6).
-The mean elevation of the foreland slightly increases through the experiment but remains stable in periods of low runoff, as the sediment supply from the mountain is halted.
-The mountain is eroded in periods of maximum runoff, whereas the elevation increases (at the uplift rate) in periods of minimum runoff.
-There is a slight - 20 delay in the mountain response to the variations in precipitation: as the runoff starts to increase, the elevation in the mountain continues to rise at the uplift rate for another time step (10 ky) before it starts to decrease (Fig. 6).
-Similarly there is a small lag between maximum runoff and minimum mean elevation change (Fig. 6).
-This delay corresponds to the response time of the mountain to cyclic precipitation-rate changes and is consistent with works by Carretier and Lucazeau (2005) and Braun et al. (2015), who suggested 1 to 30 ky offset between forcing and response to rainfall variability at orbital (Milankovitch) timescales.
-In our experiment, the same delay is observed in the foreland, although the signal is less clear for periods of high runoff (Fig. 6).
+land slightly increases through the experiment but remains stable in periods of low run-off, as the sediment supply from the mountain is halted.
+The mountain is eroded in periods of maximum run-off, whereas the elevation increases (at the uplift rate) in periods of minimum run-off.
+There is a slight delay in the mountain response to the variations in precipitation: as the run-off starts to increase, the elevation in the mountain continues to rise at the uplift rate for another time step (10 kyr) before it starts to decrease (Fig. 6).
+Similarly, there is a small lag between maximum run-off and minimum mean elevation change (Fig. 6).
+This delay corresponds to the response time of the mountain to cyclic precipitation rate changes and is consistent with works by Carretier and Lucazeau (2005) and Braun et al. (2015), who suggested a 1 to 30 kyr offset between forcing and response to rainfall variability at orbital (Milankovitch) timescales.
+In our experiment, the same delay is observed in the foreland, although the signal is less clear for periods of high run-off (Fig. 6).

-At the end of the 500-ky simulation, no permanent entrenchment is observed on the megafan.
-The small amounts of incision that occur on the fan when precipitation decreases are more than compensated by renewed sediment influx from the mountain as precipitations start to increase again.
-The incision of the riverbed in the mountain in periods of high runoff is more than compensated for by the uplift in periods of low runoff (dominated by the applied uplift; Fig. 6)
+At the end of the 500 kyr simulation, no permanent entrenchment is observed on the megafan.
+The small amount of incision that occurs on the fan when precipitation decreases is more than compensated for by renewed sediment influx from the mountain as precipitations start to increase again.
+The incision of the riverbed in the mountain in periods of high run-off is more than compensated for by the uplift in periods of low run-off (dominated by the applied uplift; Fig. 6)